 Describe your sales strategy and what you offer customers after a sale.
 Is there an after-hours call center?
 Do you work weekends?
 Long term, what do you offer?
 Do you have an annual policy review or a requoting process to see if you can offer lower rates?

 How do you plan to get more appointments and what is your commission structure?
+An insurance carrier will want to know the specifics.

 Also, list your expenses here too.
 Do you plan to make company t-shirts, notepads, pens, hats?
 How do you plan to distribute these for visibility or do you only plan to give them to employees?